 When you visit for a tour, do more than that—eat in the dining hall (students rave about our food); attend a class or two; talk to a professor, perhaps a coach, and, of course, as many different students as you can.
 Our goal is to help you discover the real Roanoke so that you can see for yourself if the College is right for you.

-Visit Day programs
+Saturday or Visit Day programs

 Come see our college and stay awhile!
 The Roanoke Valley offers you the best of both city and country life, with great restaurants, shopping and museums, plus a host of opportunities for outdoor recreation and adventure.